mihaifm/bufstop/readme.md

 Here is a **[short demo](http://www.youtube.com/watch?v=dM-SP3pI_8E)**

-It provides a single command, :Bufstop.
-When issued, it opens a new window at the bottom of the screen, that contains the list of current buffers.
-Each buffer has an associated hotkey displayed besides it.
-When the hotkey is pressed, the buffer is loaded in the current window (the window that was previously active before loading Bufstop).

-Bufstop is more efficient than the native `:ls` comamnd, since it can be used to quickly preview opened files without closing the buffer list.

-The Bufstop window is easily dismissed with the `<Esc>` key.

 **Bufstop** is a plugin for fast buffer switching, built for efficiency and less keystrokes.

 It provides a `:Bufstop` command that opens a new window at the bottom of the